matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 type: docs
 ---

-The client-server API provides a simple lightweight API to let clients send messages, control rooms and synchronise conversation history.
+The client-server API allows clients to send messages, control rooms and synchronise conversation history.
 It is designed to support both lightweight clients which store no state and lazy-load data from the server as required - as well as heavyweight